sveltejs/svelte/documentation/docs/98-reference/.generated/client-warnings.md

 ### legacy_recursive_reactive_block

 ```
-Detected a migrated `$:` reactive block that both accesses and updates the same reactive value.
+Detected a migrated `$:` reactive block in `%filename%` that both accesses and updates the same reactive value.
 This may cause recursive updates when converted to an `$effect`.
 ```

 ### lifecycle_double_unmount